gpoesia/socratic-tutor/README.md

 Incorporating abstractions into the ConPoLe environment allows the agent to take a sequence of steps specified by an abstraction as a single action.
 As such, we hope to reduce the search depth, generate more human-readable solutions, and allow the agent to solve more complex equations.

+Currently, there are three kinds of abstractions that have been implemented:
+* `ax_seq`: abstractions that only specify a sequence of axioms.
+* `dfs_idx_rel_pos`: Abstractions that incorporate relative position information using the old ConPoLe DFS indexing (file ending in `-pos.json`).
+* `tree_rel_pos`: Abstractions that specify a sequence of axioms and additionally incorporate information about axioms' relative position of application within the expression tree.
+The first two kinds can no longer be incorporated into the ConPoLe environment since their interfaces are outdated.

 Example files containing abstractions have been placed under `mathemematical-abstractions/abstractions`.
-Currently, only those files ending in `-tree.json` are guaranteed to work with the ConPoLe environment.
-Called `tree_rel_pos` abstractions, these are abstractions that specify a sequence of axioms and additionally incorporate information about axioms' relative position of application within the expression tree.
-There are two other kinds of abstractions: `dfs_idx_rel_pos` abstractions that incorporate relative position information using the old ConPoLe DFS indexing (file ending in `-pos.json`), and `ax_seq` abstractions that only specify a sequence of axioms.
-These two kinds of abstractions used to work with the ConPoLe environment, but their interfaces haven't been updated since the environment was updated, so they no longer work.
+Currently, only those files ending in `-tree.json` (`tree_rel_pos` abstractions) are guaranteed to work with the ConPoLe environment.

-To incorporate abstractions into the ConPoLe environment, specify
+To incorporate `tree_rel_pos` abstractions into the ConPoLe environment, specify
 ```
 "abstractions": {
   "path": "path/to/file/with/abstractions",